arbisoft brand logo

 Why Exploratory Testing is Essential?

-Exploratory testing plays an important role in the software quality assurance process.
+Exploratory testing plays an important role in the software testing and quality assurance process.
 It focuses on creativity, adaptability, and real-world scenarios.
 Here is why it is important to test a system using exploratory testing.

 1. Finds Hidden Defects or Bugs